The Natural Minor Scale

 1 2 b3 4 5 b6 b7

-The notation below shows the scale when ascending and descending.
+The notation below shows the scale in both ascending and descending forms:

-This goes back to the composers of ‘yesteryear’ – the harmonic minor scale has a major 7th, which provides a strong pull back to the tonic.
+To understand why we use a different scale in ascent and descent we need to go back to the composers of ‘yesteryear’.
+The harmonic minor scale has a major 7th, which provides a strong pull back to the tonic.
 Composers would want to use this pull to provide a stronger sense of resolution.
 From a chordal perspective, the harmonic minor works well – there’s a nice sense of key and tonal gravity.
-However, it is a bit problematic from a melodic point of view as the interval between the b6 and 7 is an augmented 2nd, which isn’t classed as smooth scale movement.
-So by changing the minor 6th to a major 6th, the interval changes to a major 2nd and is much smoother, but we also keep the leading tone going up to the tonic – giving a nice pull.
-When coming down on the natural minor scale, we make use of the minor 6th but change the 7 to a minor in order to keep the major 2nd interval.
+However, it is slightly problematic from a melodic point of view as the interval between the b6 and 7 is an augmented 2nd, which was seen to be an awkward movement.

 When we write music for the melodic and harmonic minor scales, the key signature remains the same as the natural minor scale.
-We just use accidentals for the raised 6th and 7th degrees as and when we need to.
-A composition in A minor would use the same key signature as C major – no flats or sharps.
+We simply apply accidentals for the raised 6th and 7th degrees as and when we need to.
+A composition in A minor would use the C Major key signature of no flats or sharps.
 If we were using the A harmonic minor scale then we would keep the same key signature and simply use accidentals for the G#.

 The melodic minor is also used in modern music in both its ascending and descending forms.
-This scale is often called the jazz minor as it is used loads in jazz improvisation.
-To play this scale we play the ascending form of the melodic minor – the same both up and down.
+This scale is often called the jazz minor as used in many jazz improvisations.